 Its streets still carry the names of the trades and guilds which included shoemakers, saddlemakers, hatters and goldsmith.
 There were plans to demolish Lipscani during Communist times but it never happened.
 Instead, it declined but it has been revived.

 Much of it is tourist-friendly pedestrian only.
-You will find good bars and restaurants, international brand shopping and some notable landmarks including a monument to Vlad the Impaler.
+You will find good restaurants and bars, international brand shopping and some notable landmarks including a monument to Vlad the Impaler.
 Vlad III was a Roamian hero who spent his life fighting enemies including the mighty Ottoman Empire.
 He was the person who inspired Bram Stoker’s ‘’Dracula.’’

-Its proximity to Old Town means that there are excellent facilities as well as a good choice of accommodation to suit every budget.
+Its proximity to Old Town means that there are excellent facilities as well as a good choice of accommodation to suit every budget.🔍FIND BEST HOTELS IN BUCHAREST

 This district is the best place for seeing the City before the communist era in contrast to the development that the regime undertook.
 The architecture with its ornate facades remain somewhat shabby in places but the renovated building once the Bucharest Stock Exchange is worth a visit.